 Heart of Christchurch

-Fortunately a significant number of Christchurch Heritage buildings survived the ravages of the earthquakes, and remain as a visual link to our Colonial past.
-We’ll visit some of these historic places and also the thriving rebuilds that are providing the locals a welcoming way to restart their community.
+Fortunately, a significant number of Christchurch Heritage buildings survived the ravages of the earthquakes and remain as a visual link to our Colonial past.
+We visit some of these historic places and also the thriving rebuilds that are providing the locals a welcoming way to restart their community.

-At the conclusion of our tour of the Central Business District we will return to the Re-start Mall for lunch at own cost.
+At the conclusion of our tour of the Central Business District, we return to the Re:START mall for lunch at your own cost.

 Christchurch Botanic Gardens and Return to Akaroa